wptrainingteam/learn-wp-content/tutorials/php-version-compatibility-testing.md

 For example, the current minimum recommended PHP version to run WordPress is 7.4, which reached end of life status on the 28th November 2022

-WordPress core itself is considered compatible (with select explicit exceptions) with PHP 8.0 and PHP 8.1 and beta-compatible with PHP 8.2 and the upcoming PHP 8.3 release.
+WordPress core itself is considered compatible (with select explicit exceptions) with PHP 8.0 and PHP 8.1 and beta-compatible with PHP 8.2 and the PHP 8.3 release.
 However, they cannot guarantee that all plugins will be compatible with current or future versions of PHP.

 As a plugin developer, it's therefore important to have a process in place to test your plugins for PHP version compatibility.

 ## Where to find information on PHP version changes

 In order to know when and how PHP versions are going to change, it's a good idea to refer to the official PHP website at https://www.php.net/.

 On the [Supported Versions](https://www.php.net/supported-versions.php) page, you can find information about which versions are currently supported, at what level of support, and which versions are end of life.

-At the time of this recording, all PHP 7.x versions are end of life, PHP 8.0 is supported for security fixes only, and PHP 8.1 and PHP 8.2 are actively supported, meaning bug and security flaws will be fixed.
-Note that PHP 8.0 will only be supported for security fixes till November 2023, which is around the time PHP 8.4 will be released, and then PHP 8.0 will be considered end of life.
+At the time of this recording, all PHP 7.x versions are end of life, PHP 8.0 is supported for security fixes only, and PHP 8.1 and PHP 8.2 and 8.3 are actively supported, meaning bug and security flaws will be fixed.
+Note that PHP 8.0 will only be supported for security fixes till November 2023, which is around the time PHP 8.3 will be released, and then PHP 8.0 will be considered end of life.

 In the Appendices section of the PHP documentation you can find the guides on migrating from older PHP versions, which list the most important changes between the old version and the new one.
-For example, the [Migrating from PHP 7.4.x to PHP 8.0.x](https://www.php.net/manual/en/migration80.php) guide lists all the changes between PHP 7.4 and PHP 8.0.
+For example, the [Migrating from PHP 7.4.x to PHP 8.0.x](https://www.php.net/manual/en/migration80.php) guide lists the most important changes between PHP 7.4 and PHP 8.0.

 ## Example plugin

-For the purposes of this tutorial, let's imagine you've developed a simple plugin.

 ```php
 <?php